manoelbritto/Data-Analysis-Report/README.md

 # Project: Report Data Visualization

 This project analysis data of pharmaceutical research.
 They want to track a treatment onto 250 mice for skin cancer.
 Then the visualization will show the evaluation of some drugs treatment.
-The final proposal of this project is to show my skills to collect data and plot them using python libraries, for instance, matplotlib and pandas.
+In addition, the final purpose of this project is to show my skills to collect data and plot them using python libraries, for instance, matplotlib and pandas.

 ## Getting Started